alterat/templates/README.md

 - `html-js`: a simple HTML page with an empty JavaScript script attached.
 - `canvas-html-js`: an HTML page with a canvas ready for drawing images.
+- `nikola-post`: an empty post in RST for a Nikola blog.
+- `flask-api-post-method`: the skeleton for an API in Flask accepting a POST request from Python.

 ## License